5

 8

 • $\begingroup$ But where is the difference between Alice needing Bob's DH key or Bob's certificate versus needing (in an authenticated way) Bob's ID?
-I only see that the ID might be shorter and thus is easier written down on paper (and typed from this). $\endgroup$ Jun 18, 2012 at 19:53
+I only see that the ID might be shorter and thus is easier written down on paper (and typed from this). $\endgroup$ Commented Jun 18, 2012 at 19:53

 • $\begingroup$ The difference is that Alice already has Bob's ID (in this case, "Bob"). $\:$ $\endgroup$